OilerNetwork/pitchlake_starknet/documentation.md

 - **Deposit**: LP adds liquidity to the **next** option round, updating their position.
 - **Collect:** LP collects their premiums & unlocked liquidity from the **current** round (if they do not, the funds will be rolled over to the **next** round when the **current** round settles).
 The **current** round's state must be _Running_ for this entry point to be called.
 If it were _Auctioning_, the premiums would not be calculated yet, and if it were _Settled_, the funds would have already been rolled over to the **next** round.
 - **Withdraw**: LP withdraws from their liquidity in the **next** round.
 The **current** round's state must be _Settled_ for this entry point to be called.
 The option round must be _Settled_ so that we know the value of the payout, and can calculate the value of LP's position when it was rolled over to the **next round**.
 If the round were _Auctioning_ | _Running_, the funds would still be locked in the round.
-- (1\*) Settle Current Option Round: Settles the **current** round, rolls over remaining liquidity to the **next** round, and starts the **round transition** period.
+- (1\*) Settle Current Option Round: Settles the **current** round, rolls over remaining liquidity to the **next** round, and starts the **round transition period**.
 - (2\*) Start Next Option Round: Starts the **next** round’s auction and deploys the **new next** round.
 Updates the vault’s **current** & **next** pointers accordingly.
 - **Getters**: There should be read functions on the vault for the **current** & **next** option round ids, the addresses for option rounds, an LP position's value in the **current** round, and the premiums/unlocked liquidity an LP can collect from the **current** round.

 > 1. Anyone can settle an option round, as long as the option expiry date is passed.
 The incentivisation scheme still needs to be designed.
-> 2. Anyone can start a new option round, as long as the current round is Settled and the round transition window has passed.
+> 2. Anyone can start a new option round, as long as the current round is Settled and the round transition period has passed.
 The incentivisation scheme still needs to be designed.

 ## An Option Round: